 CHEOPS is in a Sun-synchronous Low Earth Orbit (LEO) at an altitude of 700 km.
-The corresponding orbital period is ~100 minutes (98.7 minutes).
-The satellite follows as closely as possible the day-night terminator (the Local Time of the Ascending Node of the orbit is 6 a.m.) and observes the target above the night side of the Earth (i.e., the Sun is always at the back of the satellite), therefore minimising the Earth straylight contamination.
+The corresponding orbital period is ~99 minutes (98.7 minutes).
+The satellite follows as closely as possible the day-night terminator (the Local Time of the Ascending Node of the orbit is 6 a.m.) and observes the target above the night side of the Earth (i.e., the Sun is always at the back of the satellite), therefore minimising the Earth stray light contamination.
 This orbit also minimises Earth occultations and, consequently, it provides a thermally stable environment.
-To allow the stringent thermal control of the detector, the spacecraft is 3-axis stabilised but nadir locked (see Figure 9), requiring that the payload radiators are always facing away from Earth to cold space.
+To allow the stringent thermal control of the detector, the spacecraft is 3-axis stabilised but nadir-locked (see Figure 8), requiring that the payload radiators are always facing away from Earth to cold space.
 A small sun shield prevents illumination of these radiators by the Sun, therefore providing a thermally stable environment for the payload radiators.
-The fact that the spacecraft is nadir locked implies that the background stars rotate around the optical axis of the telescope, completing a circle in one orbit of the satellite.
-Therefore, as illustrated in Figure 9, only the target star (pointing centre) remains in the same position on the CCD over the course of an orbit, perturbed only by the pointing jitter.
+The fact that the spacecraft is nadir-locked implies that the background stars rotate around the optical axis of the telescope, completing a circle in one orbit of the satellite.
+Therefore, as illustrated in Figure 8, only the target star (pointing centre) remains in the same position on the CCD over the course of an orbit, perturbed only by the pointing jitter.

-Figure 9: Orientation of the satellite along one orbit.
+Figure 8: Orientation of the satellite along one orbit.
 The spacecraft is nadir-locked to preserve the thermal stability.
 The consequence of this for CHEOPS observations is that the field in CHEOPS images (the four insets) is rotating around the target star in the centre.
+Figure taken from Fortier et al., A&A, 2024.